wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 *Make note of the fact that the core DCM hypothesis introduces the concepts of narrative fiction and toxicity but does so in a manner that requires NO reference or mention whatsoever of objective reality, the scientific method, falsifiability, logic, hypocrisy, etc. These don't come in until we add the auxiliary hypothesis.
 But even without the auxiliary hypothesis, there is substance to be found within the core DCM hypothesis.*

+[1] I'm not sure whether to add this caveat to the purpose of the default cognitive mode: to benefit the individual in any manner, except not including the benefits that are already addressed by the social cognitive mode.